 - Level 4: The vehicle can solve problems on its own without human intervention in certain circumstances.

 - Level 5: The automated driving system (ADS) can perform all of the driving tasks under all circumstances.

 The thought of a level 5 vehicle on the road is a bit scary.
 Although self-driving cars might eliminate drunk driving accidents, drowsy driving accidents, and other human errors, autonomous vehicles are still machines that could malfunction or contain a defect that leads to a crash.
 If the driver isn’t able to override the system to prevent an accident, severe injuries or fatalities could occur.

 We might not be able to predict all the effects of self-driving vehicles, and there will certainly be benefits.
 For example, self-driving cars may eventually free up those commuting minutes and hours, buying us one of the most valuable resources – time.
 Also, anyone with a disability who can’t drive themselves will benefit from autonomous cars.

 In addition, self-driving cars may indeed make the roads safer.
-Negligent actions, such as speeding, texting, and driving under the influence, become less of an issue when self-driving cars are partially – and someday, fully – manning the helm.
+Negligent actions, such as speeding, distracted driving, and drugged driving, become less of an issue when self-driving cars are partially – and someday, fully – manning the helm.

 However, self-driving cars come with inherent dangers, as well.
 Self-driving cars involve dozens of computers and complex software programs, and the sensors are not without glitches.
-Just one error in the software or hardware could result in severe injuries or death for the driver and passengers.
+Just one error in the software or hardware, or even a mechanical failure, could result in severe injuries or death for the driver and passengers.